avahoffman/urban-weed-genomics/Supplement.md

 multi-threading capabilities.
 Functionality of the previous steps should be the same, however.

-# 3 Generating Stacks Catalogs and Calling SNPs

-## 3.1 Step 5 - Metapopulation Catalog Building and Parameter Search
+# 5 Stacks: Metapopulation Catalog Building and Parameter Search

 Files can be found in the `05_ustacks_and_params/` directory.